osum4est/django-socksync/README.md

 ### Lists
 If a list or database table is requested, a change func can be provided instead of sending the whole list each time it changes.
 This requires each object in the array to have a unique "id" field.
 Related tables can be handled by passing the id of related field with each list item and making separate variable/list calls.
+Lists are ordered and support pagination.
+A client should allow the user to set a maximum page size for a list to prevent too many items being sent.
+Updates are only sent for items that are on the current page (except for total item count updates).

 Request a list:
 ```json5